by-student-2017/QM2Thermo/Elastic_consntants_calculation/QE_thermo_pw_v1.6.0/readme.md

 | 2.0.1     | 7.3.1  | success | 5.8.1 |
 | 2.0.3     | 7.4.1  | success | 5.9   |
 - (Note: EPW v5.7 and later is stable)
+- I did the same as with QE v6.5MaX, but while it was successful with QE v6.4.1, it didn't work with thermo_py.
+It seems likely that the default gfortran on Ubuntu 22.04 LTS will require code rewrites for earlier versions of thermo_py.

 ## Test
 - OS: Ubuntu 22.04 LTS (WSL2, Windows 11)